 If you choose silicone implants, you may need to visit us regularly after surgery and/or undergo periodic MRI screening examinations to ensure that the implants are functioning properly.

-Rest assured, silicone breast implants are considered safe; they have not been linked to causing breast cancer or any other diseases.
+Rest assured, silicone breast implants are considered safe; they have not been linked to causing breast cancer or autoimmune diseases.

 Highly Cohesive Silicone Gel Breast Implants